Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.token.v1.EventIssue"></a>

 ### EventIssue
-EventIssue is emitted on Msg/Issue.
+EventIssue is emitted when a new token class is created.
-Since: finschia
+Since: 0.46.0 (finschia)

 | Field | Type | Label | Description |